Chapter 1:

 "Yeah, but your outfit is so, well, vintage.
 I mean - shoulder pads?
 I figured it was your mom’s or something.”

-“No, my mother ran a coffee stand, and my father worked at the docks.”
+“No, my mother ran a coffee stand, and my father worked at the docks.
+I always wanted to dress like this."

-The crowd of bikes slowed to a trickle - odd.
+The usual crowd of bikes down the street slowed to a trickle, which for locals was the equivalent of the water running uphill.
 A couple of the more business-looking patrons go up to the counter, to request their check, or just leave money on the table with half eaten food.
-Ahead clergy cars from the Cathedral are parking, and a group of men step out carrying a golden box.
-Trung Street was mysteriously calm.

 “You know, since I'm not an American, I don't have any of the restrictions that they have.
 So I can come in.
 And I've been really enjoying my time here.
 Your Airport is nicer than Hanoi's, but I think I prefer the North, It's just so much more spiritual there.
 I've been reading some of ...are you familiar with Buddhism?"

-While he prattled on, Anh looked around for a waitress to flag for the check.
+While he regaled Anh about his adventures in online encyclopedias, airport books, and Ottawa retreats, Anh looked around for a waitress to flag for the check.

 Streams of protesters begin to march down from behind Anh, Buddhist monks with brown and orange robes, led Vietnamese working class men clutching lucky amulets and placards.

-She caught the symbol on the back of one’s jacket.
-A lotus flower with a bomb as the stem.
-Some of the patrons of the bar look on nervously before trying to get back to their conversations.
+Many wore a common symbol: A lotus flower with a bomb as the stem.
+Some of the patrons of the bar looked on nervously before trying to get back to their conversations.

 "And a special announcement from the Saito Corporation," the newscaster said, his stern, business-like smile bracing for impact.